rohit455273/assertive/cran-comments.md

 ## Downstream dependencies

 This release fixes a backwards compatibility issue with a non-CRAN package.
-No changes affect CRAN dependencies.
+No changes affect tested CRAN dependencies, though I couldn't successfully install gpuR to test it.